christopherkenny/template-gallery/README.md

+> [!IMPORTANT]
+> This is a proof of concept.

 # Template Gallery

-This repo automates building image files from my Quarto templates so that they can be displayed as a gallery.
+This repo automates building my Quarto templates so that they can be displayed as a gallery.